Key Takeaways

 - The DOL has issued guidance about PEPs—pooled employer plans—that includes questions designed to assist the DOL in developing future guidance about PEPs.

-- This article begins a discussion of the questions asked by the DOL and my comments on those questions and issues.
-In particular, this article covers some of the “safe harbor” inquiries.
-The remaining DOL safe harbor questions will be discussed in my next article.
+- This article continues a discussion of the questions asked by the DOL and my comments on those questions and issues.
+In particular, this article covers conflicts of interest questions raised by the DOL.

-- While the DOL inquiries are for future guidance, advisors and providers should be paying attention because, among other reasons, some current practices appear to be disfavored by the DOL.
+- While the DOL questions are for future guidance, advisors and providers should be paying attention to the DOL’s questions because, among other reasons, some current practices may be disfavored by the DOL.

 This series of articles examines the DOL’s July 29, 2025, release that includes interpretative guidance on PEPs, solicits information about PEP practices, includes tips for selecting PEPs, and discusses a possible fiduciary safe harbor for adopting PEPs.
 2025-14281.pdf (SECURED).